tiiuae/ghaf-givc/README.md

 ### Example: Appvm module usage

 The `appvm` module runs as user service in an active user session, not as a system service.
-Currently, a single appvm in Ghaf is expected to run a single application, but this implementation allows to specify and run multiple applications.
+The implementation allows to specify and run multiple applications.

 To use the agent as application controller, include the `appvm` module as follows: